earthlyakash/MaayraUniversalScraper/README.md

 - Build scraping logic by adding steps like `class`, `id`, `tag`, `click`, etc.
 - Automatically creates folders from attributes like `id`, `data-asin`, etc.
-- Click-through support to scrape deeper pages (like Amazon product pages).
+- Click-through support to scrape deeper pages.
 - Auto-extracts image links from `src`, `style`, `data-src`, `data-a-dynamic-image`, and more.

 ---